Back to Top

 With the help of the various House Appropriations Chairs, Speaker Tim Moore and members of his staff, I was able to successfully lobby for $400,000 for advanced planning for a new Fort Fisher Visitor Center/Museum, which is an immediate outgrowth of the Friends of Fort Fisher Master Plan Initiative and sets them on a pathway to seeing a new 20,000 square foot facility in the foreseeable future.

-Report on the 2015 Legislative Session
+Report on the 2015 Long Legislative Session

 My personal highlight came on September 16 when I was allowed the honor and opportunity to serve as the Speaker of the House during the Session that day.